 The term payment gateway encompasses the physical credit or debit card reading devices found in physical retail stores and also the payment processing portals found in online stores.
 Additionally, bricks-and-mortar payment gateways now accept phone-based payments using QR codes or Near Field Communication (NFC) technology.

-In this guide, we'll cover in detail what a how payment gateways work and why every online merchant needs both a payment gateway and a payment processor for their online payments.
+In this guide, we'll cover in detail how payment gateways work and why every online merchant needs both a payment gateway and a payment processor for their online payments.

 How does a payment gateway work?

 A payment gateway is what keeps the payments ecosystem functioning seamlessly, as it enables merchants to accept payments online or transfer funds between consumers and businesses.

 If you’re an online merchant, it’s important to understand at least the basics of how an online payment flows from your customer to your bank account.

 At a basic level, a payment gateway does the following:

 Integrates with the merchant's business bank account